dallasgutauckis/trkv-web/scripts/README.md

 - **Missing GitHub CLI**: Install the GitHub CLI from https://cli.github.com/
 - **Authentication Errors**: Run `gh auth login` or check your personal access token
 - **Missing Variables**: Add the required variables to your `.env` file
 - **Repository Detection Failed**: Run the script from the root of your Git repository
+- **Environment Creation Failed**: Ensure your GitHub token has sufficient permissions
+- **Variable Name Conflicts**: If you get errors about duplicate variable names, check if you've already set them manually